 A good business plan contains the following elements:

 In this chapter, you introduce your business idea, the ownership structure, your product or service and how it is different from what is already on the market.
-You should also provide some information about the industry or sector that your business is active in.
+You also provide some information about the industry or sector that your business is active in.

 Markets & competitors